MenNoWar/FineWoodBranches/LuckyBranches/Publish_Template/README.md

 Thanks go out to the lovely &quot;<b>schattentraum</b>&quot; for the idea of this mod.

 ## Version
+### 1.0.3
++ updated Jotunn Dependency to be 2.23.2
++ removed unneccessary dependencies
 ### 1.0.2
 + updated Jotunn Dependency to be 2.10.04